thinkong/EasyTrains/modportal/description.md

 ---
 ### Future
+#### Below is a list that the original author made..
+I have no idea if I will ever implement anything
  - Grouping train stops - making trains only be used within their groups, so they won't be sent across the map for a task.
  -  Add warning if train has been waiting at depot for fuel for 2 mins
  -  Add warning if train has been waiting at supplier for configurable timer